Arpanmondalz/astra_installer/README.md

 git clone https://github.com/Arpanmondalz/astra_installer.git ~/astra
 ```

-**Option C — use the SD card.** Before the first boot, copy the folder into the
+**Option C: use the SD card.** Before the first boot, copy the folder into the
 small `bootfs` partition that Windows can see.
 Then on the Pi:

 ```bash